allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 on 18 frameworks, 3rd framework depended on 17 frameworks, and so on...
 After launching, the app just invoked `exit(0)`.
-I&nbsp;used [`time`](http://www.manpagez.com/man/1/time/) to measure the time between invoking the launch command and the app exit.
+I&nbsp;used [`time`](http://www.manpagez.com/man/1/time/) to measure the time between invoking the launch command and app exit.
 I&nbsp;didn't use `DYLD_PRINT_STATISTICS=1`, because, aside from the reasons presented above, dyld3 does not even support this variable yet.